All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 J. W. Goethe - Italian Journey - Translation by W. H. Auden and Elizabeth Mayer - Collins

-The size of the estate at Ariccia was such that in the XVIIIth century the Chigi preferred to build a much smaller villa
+The size of the palace at Ariccia was such that in the XVIIIth century the Chigi preferred to build a much smaller villa

-along Via Nomentana within easy reach of Rome.
-The Chigi retained possession of the palace until 1988 when they ceded it to the City of Ariccia.
-The building now houses exhibitions and
+along Via Nomentana within easy reach of Rome and they did not care to properly maintain their properties at Ariccia and at Formello along Via Cassia.
+The Chigi retained possession of the palace until 1988 when they ceded it to the City of Ariccia which opened it to the public.
+Its interior is covered in a separate page.

 Bernini was commissioned in 1662, and two years later the church was finished.
 Its basic form consists of a cylinder